-There is a growing recognition by neuroscientists that the brain is not a sterile organ.
+Neuroscientists are starting to recognize that the brain is not a sterile organ.
 In other words, the brain has a microbiome just like the digestive tract.
 There are bacteria, fungi and viruses that populate our brain and central nervous system (CNS).
-For years, some researchers have suggested that herpes viruses might be associated with dementia and other neurodegenerative conditions.
+For years, some researchers have suggested that viruses might be associated with dementia and other neurodegenerative conditions.
 Is there any way antiviral drugs might help control Alzheimer disease?

-Would Drugs to Combat Herpes Control Alzheimer Disease?
+Would Drugs to Combat Herpes Also Help Control Alzheimer Disease?

 One reader asked this questions: